w3f/research/docs/Polkadot/protocols/Sassafras/sassafras-part-1.md

 Unfortunately, this simple approach using a non-randomized algorithm for leader selection leaves the door open to attacks.
 If block producers are designated non-randomly and at fixed time intervals, the chain becomes vulnerable to forking and denial-of-service attacks.

 One way to counter these vulnerabilities is to implement an SSLE protocol.
-In the literature, there are several proposed SSLE protocols for block producer elections. <!-- (see [Part 3](https://hackmd.io/I8VSv8c6Rfizi9JWmzX25w)).--> SSLE boasts many desirable features, which make it an attractive option for integration into PoS blockchains.
+In the literature, there are several proposed SSLE protocols for block producer elections (see [Part 3](Sassafras-part-3)).
+SSLE boasts many desirable features, which make it an attractive option for integration into PoS blockchains.
 However, existing protocols have various drawbacks, particularly in terms of efficiency.
 Indeed, none have been deployed to date.

 ## Sassafras’s innovative approach